-In clinical trials, sildenafil has been shown to have systemic vasodilatory properties that result in transient decreases in blood pressure (see section 5.1).
+In clinical trials, sildenafii has been shown to have systemic vasodilatory properties that result in transient decreases in blood pressure (see section 5.1).
 This is of little or no consequence in most patients.
+However, prior to prescribing sildenafii has been shown to have systemic vasodilatory whether their patients with certain underlying conditions could be adversely affected by such vasodilatory effects, especially in combination with sexual activity.

-However, prior to prescribing sildenafil, physicians should carefully consider whether their patients with certain underlying conditions could be adversely affected by such vasodilatory effects, especially in combination with sexual activity.
-Patients with increased susceptibility to vasodilators include those with left ventricular outflow obstruction (e.g., aortic stenosis, hypertrophic obstructive cardiomyopathy), or those with the rare syndrome of multiple system atrophy manifesting as severely impaired autonomic control of blood pressure.
+prescribing sildenafil, physicians should carefully consider whether their patients with certain underlying conditions could be adversely affected by such vasodilatory effects, especially in combination with sexual activity.
+Patients with increased susceptibility to vasodilators include those with left ventricular outflow obstruction (e.g., aortic stenosis, hypertrophic obstructive cardiomyopathy), or those with the rare syndrome of multiple system